ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 # What is Space?

 A ZEPL space is a collection of notebooks.
-Users can be invited into a space and can be granted permission to share and collaborate on these notebook.
+Users can be invited into a space and can be granted permission to share and collaborate on these notebooks.

 <img src="../../img/shared_main.png" class="image-box big-img"/>